 #2 – Long Term Facilities

-This is a blend of equity and debt.
+It is a blend of equity and debt.
 This type of capital is usually not guaranteed by assets and is lent solely based on a company’s ability to repay the debt from free cash flow.
 Mezzanine financings can be structured either as debt or preferred stock.
 It gives the lender the right to convert to an equity interest in the company in case of default, generally, after venture capital companies and other senior lenders are paid.

 This technique is pretty much similar to factoring.
 The only distinction is the institution involved and liquidity of the assets.
-In factoring the financial institution is the factor that purchases the trade receivables of a business, whereas in securitization there could more than one party who will purchase its long term receivables.
-Securitized assets can be NPA, mortgage receivables and credit card receivables.
+In factoring the financial institution is the factor that purchases the trade receivables of a business, whereas, in securitization, there could more than one party who will purchase its long term receivables.
+Securitized assets can be NPA, mortgage receivables, and credit card receivables.

 Credit Facility Examples